Generating GS1-128 barcodes

 - FNC1 management

-The FNC1 special character is added automatically wherever it’s needed.
+The FNC1 special character is added automatically wherever needed.

 GS1-128 symbol generated by Labeljoy encoding the text (00)123456789012345678, which corresponds to AI 00 (SSCC-18).

-Note that the last digit in the symbol is 5 (not 8) since it’s the correct modulo 10 check digit.
+Note that the last digit in the symbol is 5 (not 8) because it is the correct modulo 10 check digit.

 - The GS1 company prefix.
 This information is issued by the local GS1 authority.
-Its length may vary from 7 to 10 digits.
+The length may vary between 7 and 10 digits.

-As the name states, the SSCC-18 symbol contains 18 digits organized as follows:
+As the name implies, the SSCC-18 symbol contains 18 digits organized as follows:

 - Prefix: 1 digit, free use.
-Can be used to extend the serial number.
+Can be used to expand the serial number.

 - The GS1 company prefix: 7 to 10 digits.